I am America's anchorman, America's real anchorman, America's truth detector, the doctor of democracy.

 The burden of proof will be on the employer and may be difficult to meet in most cases.

-This is in the health care reform.
+This is in the healthcare reform.

-On the other hand, things could have been worse for employers yesterday, April 1st, a WAG claim that for but for Republican intervention, the legislation would have required a windowed room with a view of a tree, lace curtains, and a pleasing floral wallpaper.
+Yesterday, April 1st, a wag claimed that but for Republican intervention, the legislation would have required a windowed room with a view of a tree, lace curtains, and a pleasing floral wallpaper.

-Uh could have been worse.
+Could have been worse.

 In Mount Dora, Florida, a doctor who considers the national health care overhaul to be bad medicine for the country posted a sign on his office door telling patients who voted for Obama to seek care elsewhere.

-He's a urologist, and he's peed off.
+He's a urologist and he's peed off.

 I'm not turning anybody away.

-That would be unethical, said Dr. Jack Castle, 56, registered Republican opposed to the health care plan.
+That would be unethical, said Dr. Jack Castle, 56, registered Republican opposed to the healthcare plan.

 But if they read the sign and turn the other way, so be it.

-Sign says if you voted for Obama, seek urologic care elsewhere.
+Sign says, if you voted for Obama, seek urologic care elsewhere.

 Changes to your health care begin right now, not in four years.